Yasmineltair/AirBnB_clone/README.md

 command interpreter:
  It’s exactly the same as shell but limited to a specific use-case.
 In our case, we want to be able to manage the objects of our project

+ examples:
+ Create a new object (ex: a new User or a new Place) Retrieve an object from a file, a database etc…